vmware/terraform-provider-avi/website/docs/d/avi_ipaddrgroup.html.markdown

 * `country_codes` - Populate the ip address ranges from the geo database for this country.
 * `description` - User defined description for the object.
 * `ip_ports` - Configure (ip address, port) tuple(s).
-* `labels` - Key value pairs for granular object access control.
 * `marathon_app_name` - Populate ip addresses from tasks of this marathon app.
 * `marathon_service_port` - Task port associated with marathon service port.
+If marathon app has multiple service ports, this is required.
+Else, the first task port is used.
 * `name` - Name of the ip address group.
 * `prefixes` - Configure ip address prefix(es).
 * `ranges` - Configure ip address range(s).